 These resources may also assist and inspire you towards creating a more accessible and inclusive experience for your events more generally, for example increasing staff and audience awareness, introducing a more relaxed policy to your screenings, providing quiet spaces or improving signage.

-Coronavirus (COVID-19) ideas for arts, heritage and cultural organisations
+Online and at home ideas for arts, heritage and cultural organisations

 - Distribute printed reminiscence packs to allow people to enjoy activities at home.